harvesthill/reddit-wiki-archive/steroids/faq/list.md

 **Answer:** A solution would be to switch over to testosterone Undecanoate.
 With a half life of 20 days, it makes for an excellent and risk free choice.

 You could also frontload your choice of cypionate/enanthate ester for a shorted trip.
-Use [steroidcalc](http://steroidcalc.com/) to plan it out.
+Use [Steroid Plotter](https://www.steroidplotter.com/) to plan it out.
 However, the rapidly dropping levels of this choice make it difficult to manage estrogen properly.

 ##Cycle Complications